djangopbx/djangopbx-docs/docs/commandline/sip_diagnostic_commands.rst

     Runs sngrep as root.

 - **watchsipcall**
-    Runs sngrep in calls mode, This will only display dialogs starting with INVITE.
+    Runs sngrep in calls mode.
+This will only display dialogs starting with INVITE.

 - **watchsipuser <user id>**
     Runs sngrep focusing on a specified SIP user.